 A more complex situation occurs when the neural command respiratory (drive) and the muscles of the respiratory system of the patient are active.
 In this case virtually all mechanical lung ventilators monitor the "demand" of the patient by continuous measurement of the flow and/or pressure in the ventilator circuit.
 This adjustment, commonly called "sensitivity" or trigger function, determines the threshold of flow or pressure variations that will be recognized by the machine as the muscular effort of the patient.
 A well-adjusted sensitivity is crucial for the patient to be able to trigger respiratory cycles when so desired.
 An adjustment to sensitivity for pressure of -1 or -2cmH2O or a flow of 2 to 5l/min is usually recommended.
 It is known that the ventilator triggers more easily with sensitivity to flow, although the clinical value of this feature is debatable.
 Figures 6 and 7 show the VCV and PCV cycles, respectively, in patients with variable muscular effort.

 Figure 6.
 Assisted VCV with sensitivity to flow 3l/min.
 Note that the Pmus of the patient (in pink) is "negative" in the airway pressure curve.
 This is because the ventilator maintains the flow and the VT with no variation.
-Although the sensitivity is properly adjusted and the patient can "trigger" all of the cycles, there is evident lack of sychronization between the venitlator and the patient, especially when the patient increases the duration and intensity of his muscular effort.
-Compare this with the curves in Figures 2 (Controlled VCV) and 7 (Assisted PCV).
+Although the sensitivity is adjusted correctly and the patient can "trigger" all cycles, there is an evident lack of synchronization between the ventilator and the Patient’s demand for flow, especially when the patient increases the duration and intensity of his muscular effort.

 Figure 7.
 Assisted PCV cycles, with sensitivity to flow 3l/min.
-Note that the Pmus (pink line) of the patient generate an increase in inspiratory flow corresponding to the effort and timing of neural commands by the patient.
-The VT and the flow increase with patient effort, but the Ti remains the same.
+Note that the patient's Pmus (pink line) generates an increase and changes the shape of the inspiratory flow corresponding to the patient's effort and neural respiratory drive.
+VT and flow increase with respiratory muscle efforts, while the ventilator (mechanical) Ti remains the same.